-Immediately before the oral examination, each voting panel member submits to the chair of the examining panel a paper copy of the Individual Evaluation Form with a written evaluation of the thesis and a recommendation of Honors, Honors with reservations, or no Honors.
+Before the oral examination, each voting panel member will have submitted the Individual Evaluation Form via the website with a typed evaluation of the thesis and a recommendation of Honors, Honors with reservations, or no Honors.
 The written thesis or performance counts 60% toward the final award and the oral examination counts 40%.